4.94 from 142 votes

 • Cut butter into Tablespoon-sized pieces and scatter over flour mixture, pulse until butter is cut up into the flour mixture and butter pieces are no longer visible.

-• Combine the heavy cream and vanilla extract in a measuring cup and pour heavy cream over your flour mixture.
+• Combine the cream and vanilla extract in a measuring cup and pour heavy cream over your flour mixture.

 • Pulse until dough begins to clump together.